karthikv/tradeship/README.md

 tradeship doesn't need any configuration to work out of the box.
 By design, almost nothing is configurable, as tradeship automatically infers style from your code.
 There is, however, one configuration option that you may want to
-tweak: environments.
+tweak: globals.

 To correctly find identifiers that aren't defined, tradeship needs to know what global variables are available.
-It does this through environments, where each environment defines a set of global variables that come with it. tradeship piggybacks on [eslint's configuration system](http://eslint.org/docs/user-guide/configuring) to avoid introducing another configuration file and format.
+It does this primarily through environments, where each environment defines a set of global variables that come with it. tradeship piggybacks on [eslint's configuration system](http://eslint.org/docs/user-guide/configuring) to avoid introducing another configuration file and format.